-We stopped for lunch at a small outcropping of rocks and dangled our feet over the exposed cliffside, and took in the best views of Yosemite with some PB&J.
+We stopped for lunch at a small outcropping of rocks, dangled our feet over the exposed cliffside, and took in the best views of Yosemite with some PB&J.

 Finally, we made it to Taft Point.
 By now it was midday and the crowds had thickened.
 A word of advice: if you do this hike, try to go early so you can have the trails and the sweeping views to yourself!

 The views from the cliffs were spectacular nonetheless.
 Fissure cracks seem to appear out of nowhere and drop hundreds of feet.
 It goes without saying, but don’t forget to watch your step.

 After waiting our turn for the traditional Taft Point “edge of the world” photos, we made the quick hike back to the car.
 My feet were tired and welcomed the hour-long drive back to Camp Curry (which was directly at the bottom of the cliff we had just been on).
 I laid out a blanket by the Merced River, took a nap, and let the soft valley breeze cool my body.

 What to Know If You Go